MultiPoolMiner/MultiPoolMiner/README.txt

 E.g. To mine only Zcash & ZeroCoin at Zpool:

-    "ZpoolCoins": {
+    "Zpool-Coin": {
       "CoinName":  [
         "Zcash",
         "ZeroCoin"
       ]
     }
-Note: Only the pools ending in ...Coins expose the coin name in their API.
+Note: Only the pools ending in ...-Coin expose the coin name in their API.

 DisableEstimateCorrection per pool